-Kanban — the Japanese word for “visual signal” or “card” — is a method used to visualize work, limit work-in-process, and foster continuous improvement.
+Kanban — the Japanese word for “visual signal” or “card” — is a workflow management method used to visualize work, limit work-in-process, and foster continuous improvement.
 Kanban is used by individuals and teams in all industries to improve communication, enable more effective collaboration, and get more done, faster.

 Get familiar with some of the key Kanban terms:

 The goal for any piece of work represented on a Kanban board is to move it seamlessly from one process step to another, until the work is done.
 While visualizing work on a Kanban board does help enable better flow, sometimes unforeseen internal or external factors get in the way of progress.
 These factors are called blockers, because they block a card from being able to move forward in your process.

 The term Kanban board refers to one entire workflow - a set of lanes that together, represent a process.
 Teams might choose to use one shared Kanban board to manage their work, or they might use multiple connected boards to optimize each board for a specific workflow (for example, a marketing team might have one board to manage content creation, while another manages campaigns).

 Like a blocker, a bottleneck is a constraint in the system that limits the flow of work.
 Unlike a blocker, which halts the flow of progress until it is removed, a bottleneck usually can be fixed through a concentrated effort or a redistribution of work.
 If, for example, a team of six developers has only one QA person, it’s likely that there will be a buildup of work in the QA lane.
 Dedicating another person to performing QA could help alleviate this bottleneck.